How to treat a Fever: Everything you need to know

 But you see, there’s a fear based around fevers in Western cultures that needs to be eradicated.

-First though, let’s answer this question: what is a fever?
+First though, let’s talk about this: what is a fever?

 A fever is an internal body temperature higher than the normal of around 98.6 degrees Fahrenheit or 37 degrees Celsius.